raymondmars/ngrok.space/README.md

 ### This is a fork version from [ngrok](https://github.com/inconshreveable/ngrok)
-Because this version is no longer maintained, So I forked that project and make the following changes:
+Because the [original version](https://github.com/inconshreveable/ngrok) is no longer maintained, So I forked that project and made the following changes:
 1. split all codes into three different module: client,server,common
 2. init these module by go mod
 3. creat a user system and add server auth function based on user information